frvgmxntx/ROS/README.md

 ### split_dataset.py

 Split any video into frames, then create the yolo dataset structure with train, validation and test folders.
+(WIP)

 </details>